wesleycamargo/azure-docs.pt-br/articles/virtual-machines/virtual-machines-windows-create-aad-work-id.md

 <properties
-   pageTitle="Criar uma identidade corporativa ou de estudante no AAD | Microsoft Azure" description="Saiba como criar uma identidade corporativa ou de estudante no Azure Active Directory para usar com suas máquinas virtuais Windows." services="virtual-machines-windows" documentationCenter="" authors="squillace"
+   pageTitle="Create a work or school identity in AAD | Microsoft Azure" description="Learn how to create a work or school identity in Azure Active Directory to use with your Windows virtual machines." services="virtual-machines-windows" documentationCenter="" authors="squillace"